thiyangt/seer/README.md

 -   snaive: seasonal naive method
 -   stlar: STL decomposition is applied to the time series and then seasonal naive method is used to forecast seasonal component.
 AR model is used to forecast seasonally adjusted data.
--   mstlets:STL decomposition is applied to the time series and then seasonal naive method is used to forecast seasonal component.
+-   mstlets: STL decomposition is applied to the time series and then seasonal naive method is used to forecast seasonal component.
 ETS model is used to forecast seasonally adjusted data.
--   mstlarima:STL decomposition is applied to the time series and then seasonal naive method is used to forecast seasonal component.
+-   mstlarima: STL decomposition is applied to the time series and then seasonal naive method is used to forecast seasonal component.
 ARIMA model is used to forecast seasonally adjusted data.
 -   tbats: TBATS models

 ``` r